nicholasmabrams/node-ts-mongo-crud-api/README.md

         %> cd $REPO_PARENT_DIRECTORY/capture-life-assessment

+2. Import the data from `$REPO_PARENT_DIRECTORY/capture-life-assessment/mongo-json-dump` into your MongoDB instance.
+There are (2) collections.
+One is for `posts` and the other is for `comments`.
+The UUIDs (`_ids`) are relied upon in the unit test's, and certain tests will fail if the data does not match what is expected.
+If you do not need to run the tests you may alternatively run `npm run seed` within the `$REPO_PARENT_DIRECTORY/capture-life-assessment/data-access-layer` NodeJS module and it will generate 25 comments and posts with unique ID's and then populate your MongoDB database instance with the new records.

-2. Run `npm run build` in the **top level** directory located within the `$REPO_PARENT_DIRECTORY/capture-life-assessment` on your machines filesystem, in order to install all of the dependencies within the data-access-layer, api and automatically copy the transpiled version of the DAL into the `$REPO_PARENT_DIRECTORY/capture-life-assessment/unit-test` folder.
+3. Run `npm run build` in the **top level** directory located within the `$REPO_PARENT_DIRECTORY/capture-life-assessment` on your machines filesystem, in order to install all of the dependencies within the data-access-layer, api and automatically copy the transpiled version of the DAL into the `$REPO_PARENT_DIRECTORY/capture-life-assessment/unit-test` folder.
 This skips the need to manually traverse the repo into each child directory, understand the architecture or build each module individually.

         %> npm run build
 > You only need to run the above `build` command when you first run the project on a machine, make changes to the `data-access-layer`, or when you delete any or all of the `node_modules` directories, and/or run `npm cache clean`.
 Changes to the API and unit tests will be reflected by just re-running the `npm start` command in the next step.

-3. You are now ready to run the project!
-After performing the above (2) steps, you may start the API by simply running `npm start`!
+4. You are now ready to run the project!
+After performing the above (3) steps, you may start the API by simply running `npm start`!

         %> npm run start